CursorHop vs Mouse Without Borders

 - All your computers are Windows, and four or fewer.

-- You want zero cost and don't need file transfer faster than ~8 Mbps.
+- You want zero cost and don't need to move folders or files over 100 MB.

 Pick CursorHop if…